RD-0120

-The RD-0120 (Ракетный Двигатель-0120, GRAU index: 11D122) was the Energia core rocket engine, fueled by LH_{2}/LOX, roughly equivalent to the Space Shuttle Main Engine (SSME).
+The RD-0120 (Ракетный Двигатель-0120, GRAU index: 11D122) was the Energia core rocket engine, fueled by LH_{2}/LOX, roughly equivalent to the RS-25 (Space Shuttle Main Engine, SSME).
 These were attached to the Energia core rather than the orbiter, so were not recoverable after a flight, but created a more modular design (the Energia core could be used for a variety of missions besides launching the shuttle).
-The RD-0120 and the SSME have both similarities and differences.
-The RD-0120 achieved a slightly higher specific impulse and combustion chamber pressure with reduced complexity and cost (but it was single-use), as compared to the SSME.
+The RD-0120 and the RS-25 have both similarities and differences.
+The RD-0120 achieved a slightly higher specific impulse and combustion chamber pressure with reduced complexity and cost (but it was single-use), as compared to the RS-25.
 It uses a fuel-rich staged combustion cycle and a single shaft to drive both the fuel and oxidizer turbopumps.
-Some of the Russian design features, such as the simpler and cheaper channel wall nozzles, were evaluated by Rocketdyne for possible upgrades to the SSME.
-It achieved combustion stability without the acoustic resonance chambers that the SSME required.
+Some of the Russian design features, such as the simpler and cheaper channel wall nozzles, were evaluated by Rocketdyne for possible upgrades to the RS-25.
+It achieved combustion stability without the acoustic resonance chambers that the RS-25 required.